 I’ve also dabbled with free improvisation at other times, including playing at Vitamin S events in Auckland

-and with various one-off spontaneous groups in Wellington and elsewhere
+and various one-off spontaneous groups in Wellington and elsewhere